Aspen Place opens in Viroqua

 Aspen Place in Viroqua is open and a few residents have settled into their new home.

 Aspen Place, a Community-Based Residential Facility (CBRF), is located on the Garfield Avenue side of the former Bethel Home Skilled Nursing Facility.
-In October of 2021, the Bethel Home and Services Board of Directors announced they would be discontinuing the Skilled Nursing Facility (nursing home) license.
+In October 2021, the Bethel Home and Services board of directors announced they would be discontinuing the Skilled Nursing Facility (nursing home) license.

 “We want to focus on the future and not the past,” said administrator Jeanne Barr.
 “We are still serving the community in the way they’re asking us to be.
 People want to age in place.
 It provides the opportunity to have a beautiful home.”